 A lot of thought needs to go into this one if you’re planning to buy a property with a partner or family member.

-First, make sure you’re on the same page and have clear guidelines for each buyer.
+First, ensure you’re on the same page and have clear guidelines for each buyer.

-You may feel like these steps are unnecessary, but should financial situations or circumstances between you change; it’s essential to have all of your ducks in a row.
+You may feel like these steps are unnecessary, but should financial circumstances change, it’s essential to have all of your ducks in a row.

 Buying with your partner or family member can be a great way to combine your savings and make the process much more affordable.

-Now that you’ve thought about other options when it comes to saving, aside from the FHSSS, it’s time to take a look at Self-Managed Super Funds (SMSF).
+Now that you’ve thought about other options for saving, aside from the FHSS, it’s time to take a look at Self-Managed Super Funds (SMSF).

-In this chapter, I’ll show you how to work with an SMSF and make the most of it.
+In this section, we’ll show you how to work with an SMSF and make the most of it.

 This section is specifically for property investors.